-A FEW CCSM HIGHLIGHTS FROM 2018 THAT YOUR COMMITMENTS MADE POSSIBLE…
+A FEW recent CCSM HIGHLIGHTS THAT YOUR COMMITMENTS MADE POSSIBLE…

 - Due to the outstanding work of our lay leadership team, the congregation voted unanimously to adopt a new governance and ministry structure.